-I completed a BA in Philosophy at the University of Cambridge and an MSt in Modern Languages (French) at the University of Oxford.
+I hold a BA in Philosophy from the University of Cambridge and an MSt in Modern Languages (French) from the University of Oxford.

-More broadly, my research interests are in the fields of Literature, Philosophy and Art History & Theory, and particularly where these areas overlap, with a soft spot for nineteenth- and twentieth-century German thought.
+More broadly, my research interests are in the fields of Literature, Philosophy and Art History & Theory, and particularly where these areas overlap.

-I am a non-stipendiary lecturer at Oriel College, where I teach Montaigne and Racine for Paper III and French-to-English translation (Prelims), and the sixteenth century for Paper VII (FHS).
+I am a non-stipendiary lecturer at Oriel College, where I teach the following:

 I am co-convener of the French Graduate Seminar for 2017/18 and President of the MML Graduate Network.